Our Verdict

 Page Builder

-To customize your website and build your pages, you’ll have to rely primarily on the page builder.
+To customize your website and create your pages, you’ll primarily use Teachable’s page builder.

-The good thing about the actual builder is that it supports drag-and-drop functionality and has a live editor where you can see the changes you make on your pages in real time.
+The page builder supports drag-and-drop functionality and has a live editor where you can see the changes you make on your pages in real time.

 The page builder has Page Blocks that are like content sections, and you can add them to your page from the left panel.

-So, there are blocks for creating a hero section, pricing section, course curriculum, etc. Plus, you can always add basic elements like text, images, videos, and buttons to your page.
+So, there are blocks for creating a hero section, pricing section, course curriculum, and more.
+Plus, you can always add basic elements like text, images, videos, and buttons to your page.

 However, the number of blocks available is small.
 For example, you don’t have blocks for creating a FAQ section, displaying testimonials, or showing a countdown timer.